-Hey friends!
-It’s Thrifty Style Team time!
-Thrifty Style Team is a group of uber-talented ladies who get together once a month to bring you thrifty DIY projects and decor inspiration that won’t break the bank!
-Thrifty Style Team is hosted by my super-talented friend Julie at Redhead Can Decorate!
+Today I took part in the Thrifty Style Team, which is a group of talented ladies who get together once a month to bring you thrifty DIY projects and decor inspiration that won’t break the bank!
+Thrifty Style Team is hosted by my awesome and talented friend Julie at Redhead Can Decorate!

 My contribution for this month is mixing natural and faux elements on a fall mantel!

 This is our gas fireplace in our master bedroom.
 We gave it a much-needed makeover a while back and now I love decorating it for the seasons and holidays!

 So you might be asking yourself – how is mixing natural and faux elements on a fall mantel thrifty?
 The faux elements are obvious – since it’s faux, it can be re-used every year.
 But what about the natural elements?

 Natural elements can be “re-used” as well, but not quite the same way as faux elements.

 Almost all natural elements can be composted and then used in your garden to fertilize the plants, trees and bushes you pruned the natural elements off of to grow more for use in your decor in the future.

 Natural elements such as flowers, corn, leaves, nuts, and small fruits can be dried or otherwise preserved for use in your decor in the future.

 Natural elements such as pumpkins, gourds and flowers have seeds which can be planted to grow more of said elements for use as decor in the future.